Welcome Box

 Friendship by the Book: An interview with Shasta Nelson, author of Friendships Just Don’t Happen

-Shasta Nelson is a motivational speaker, CEO of GirlfriendCircles.com, and a former preacher!
-She just wrote a new book on friendship.
-Check out my interview with Shasta.
+Shasta Nelson is CEO of GirlfriendCircles.com, and a former preacher!
+She just wrote a new book on friendship, Friendships Just Don’t Happen.

 Read More